ErikBuer/ArrayRadiation.jl/README.md

 ## Building docs locally

 To speed up docs generation locally, there is a separate make_local.jl file.
-Trun this file from project root.
+Run this file from project root.